swcarpentry/shell-novice/_episodes/05-loop.md

 > and the symbol is a prompt.
 >
 > If *you* type `>` or `$` yourself, it is an instruction from you that
-> the shell to redirect output or get the value of a variable.
+> the shell should redirect output or get the value of a variable.
 {: .callout}

 When using variables it is also